Convicted armed robber gets 25 years in prison

 Williams was represented by public defender Luke Woods and private attorney Jonathan L. Haskell at his Calvert County hearing.

-Prosecution of the three armed robbery indictments handed down against Williams in Calvert was handled by assistant state’s attorneys Gary Michael Morgan Jr. and Timothy Joseph Maher.
+Prosecution of the three armed robbery indictments handed down against Williams in Calvert was handed by assistant state’s attorneys Gary Michael Morgan Jr. and Timothy Joseph Maher.

 Twitter: @CalRecMARTY